vincenzocaputo/FoxyRecon/README.md

 - Filter web resources by name using the special character "+" in the search bar (e.g.: "example.com +abuse)
 - Choose your favourite tools and display only those by using the "star" button

+#### Custom Web Resources
+You can add your custom tools to FoxyRecon using the dedicated page reachable from settings.

 ## Web Resources
 The following web resources are included in FoxyRecon:
 |Tool|Domain|IP|URL|Hash|Email|CVE|